cloudfoundry/credhub/README.md

 You must also have installed /usr/local/bin/aws with ```brew install awscli```.

 If you haven't pulled the latest versions of the above repos recently, do it now.
 You need the latest version of the deploy_credhub.sh script, so you need to pull sec-eng-deployment-credential-manager.
-You need the latest BOSH release config, so you need to pull cm-release.
+You need the latest BOSH release config, so you need to pull credhub-release.

 In order to get the latest Credential Manager code into the release,

 ```
-cd ~/workspace/cm-release
+cd ~/workspace/credhub-release
 rm -rf dev_releases/credhub/*  # This step can be skipped if you've never run "bosh create release"
 ./scripts/update
 ```